 This is the "Pride" in "Pride and Prejudice."
 Darcy has carried his implacable pride too far, which is also why he totally botched his first proposal of marriage to Elizabeth.
 When they are happily reconciled, he tells her, "by you, I was properly humbled."

 Darcy holds his reputation to be so unimpeachable that he will not descend to defend himself.
-Was this a common attitude at the time or was he unusually proud?
+Was this a common attitude at the time or was he unusually aloof?

 An indignant public was shocked at accounts of women and children being trampled down in the street or stabbed with bayonets.
 Francis Phillips, a gentleman who witnessed the incident and subsequently defended the magistrates, explained "it would be derogatory to the dignity of the Magistrates, who felt in the fullest degree the consciousness of rectitude… to descend to a defense of their conduct.”